 Can FIV/FeLV cats live together with non-infected cats?

-FIV cats may live normal, healthy lifespan.
-Since transmission of virus is through blood and saliva via bite wounds, FIV positive cats that live harmoniously with non-FIV cats can cohabit with low risk of transmission of the virus.
-Grooming between FIV and non-FIV cats does not cause the transmission of virus.
+FIV cats may live a normal, healthy lifespan.
+Since transmission of the virus is through blood and saliva via bite wounds, FIV-positive cats that live harmoniously with non-FIV cats can cohabit with a low risk of transmission of the virus.
+Grooming between FIV and non-FIV cats does not cause the transmission of the virus.

 FeLV cats may live significantly shorter lives due to the behaviour of the virus.
-The virus has been linked to common cause of cancer, and as it is also a blood disorder, it will lead to the weakening of the immune system and cause secondary infections to the host.
-Because FeLV virus can easily be transmitted through saliva, nasal secretions, urine and faeces, it is not recommended to keep an FeLV positive cat with non-infected cats.
+The virus has been linked to a common cause of cancer, and as it is also a blood disorder, it will lead to the weakening of the immune system and cause secondary infections in the host.
+Because the FeLV virus can easily be transmitted through saliva, nasal secretions, urine and faeces, it is not recommended to keep an FeLV-positive cat with non-infected cats.

 How and when to test for FIV and FeLV?

 Most veterinary clinics can carry out FIV and FeLV tests.

 A small blood sample must be collected from your cat to run the test, and the results will be ready within 15-20 minutes.

 From as young as 4-6 months of age, kittens can be tested for FIV/FeLV.
 We highly recommend checking for the FIV/FeLV status of your newly acquired cat prior to introducing it to a multi-cat household.

 A cat with FIV/FeLV can still live well and potentially lead a normal life if kept happy and healthy with lots of environmental enrichment and attention, coupled with a well-balanced and nutritious diet.

 Vaccinations against the FeLV virus are available on the market.
 Please do check with your veterinary clinic for availability as such vaccinations are not as commonly stocked.